GabeStah/Airbrake.io/Exceptions/JavaScript/TypeError/x Is Not a Function/text.md

 Object {title: "Robinson Crusoe", author: "Daniel Defoe", name: "W. Taylor"}
 ```

-Our final scenario where `"x" Is Not a Function TypeErrors` can commonly occur is when using any of the built-in methods that expect a provided callback function as an argument, but no function is given.
+Our final scenario where `X Is Not a Function TypeErrors` can commonly occur is when using any of the built-in methods that expect a provided callback function as an argument, but no function is given.
 For example, here we want to use the `Array.prototype.every()` method to loop through every element of our array and check if it passes some logic.
 However, in this case we've forgotten to provide the required callback function as the first argument (instead we just have a string):

 ```js
 var printError = function (error, explicit) {